spartalos/project-battle/README.md

+# The Summoning
-# Homemade game project written in Phaser.js and HTML5.
+Homemade game project written in Phaser.js and HTML5.

 # Run in Docker
 ```